 Birds are highly intelligent creatures that need to have their physical and mental needs met.
 Large parrots especially are a significant responsibility that should not be entered into lightly.
-If you have the time and dedication and are ready to bring home a pet bird, here are 12 of the best birds for pets.
+If you have the time and dedication and are ready to bring home a pet bird, here are 12 of the best types of birds for pets.

 1. African Grey Parrot

 The African Grey is one of the most intelligent parrots on the planet, with an astounding ability to learn and imitate speech that has earned them the nickname, “The Einsteins of the Bird World.”
 There are two distinct subspecies of African Greys: the Congo, with a larger body and black beak, and the Timneh, with a smaller body, darker grey feathers, and maroon tail feathers.
-While these birds are a fairly high-maintenance species and can live for over 50 years, they bond strongly with their owners and are affectionate companions, making them one of the best birds for pets you can get.
+While these birds are a fairly high-maintenance species and can live for over 50 years, they bond strongly with their owners and are affectionate companions, making them one of the best types of pet birds you can get.